esper - API documentation

 self.world.remove_processor(my_processor_instance)

-try_component(entity: int, component_type: Type[_C]) → Optional[_C]
+esper.component_for_entity(entity: int, component_type: Type[_C]) _C

 Try to get a single component type for an Entity.

-This method will return the requested Component if it exists, or None if it does not.
+This function will return the requested Component if it exists, or None if it does not.
 This allows a way to access optional Components that may or may not exist, without having to first query if the Entity has the Component type.

 Try to get a multiple component types for an Entity.

-This method will return the requested Components if they exist, or None if they do not.
+This function will return the requested Components if they exist, or None if they do not.
 This allows a way to access optional Components that may or may not exist, without first having to query if the Entity has the Component types.

 Events